genomicseducationalliance/lesson-templates/README.md

 |Top-level menus in Discovery Environment Apps in double quotes|<ul><li>Under "Input" select...</ul>|
 |Subheadings/steps in Discovery Environment Apps in single quotes|<ul><li>For 'sensitivity' enter...</ul>|
 |Buttons and keywords in bold|<ul><li>Click on **Apps**<li>Select **Arabidopsis**<li>Set 'sensitivity' to **Medium**</ul>|

+This material is based upon work supported by the National Science Foundation under Grant No. #1827130.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation."